RAP Feedback Forum Rules and FAQ <- YOU MUST READ THIS BEFORE POSTING

 Due to the results of the judgment, you have received a warning.
 Future rulings may increase the severity of your punishment.
 Please review the Conduct Rules to prevent future infractions.

-Players get confirmation of their reports in-game upon submitting a ticket.
-If there is a problem with RAP the system will notify you at that time.
-Individual ticket results are not emailed because the final verdict may not be relevant to the reporter's ticket.
+If your ticket was used in a guilty decision, you will receive an email notifying you of the successful ticket.
+All other individual ticket results, including guilty decisions under a different ticket, are not emailed because the final verdict may not be relevant to the reporter's ticket.
 The RAP system typically addresses players with multiple tickets, and all of them are reviewed together.
 If one ticket is innocent but another is guilty, the player will be suspended and both tickets will be closed.
 We do not want to send a guilty email to all people who submitted a ticket because it may be in error and we do not want to send any wrong messages.

 Player A reports Player B in Match X for backdooring.